jjgroenendijk/arch-vscode/README.md

    ```

 2. **Access VS Code**:
-   - Check logs for tunnel URL
-   - Authenticate with Microsoft/GitHub account
-   - Open in browser
+   - Open http://localhost:8080 in your browser
+   - No authentication required

 3. **Mount Project**:
    ```bash